CalumBeck/BSW-Data-Course/chapter1.md

 #List of some cool shapes
 CoolShapes = ['Circle', 'Rhombus', 'Mobius Strip']

-#List of Employees: Jerome, Sarah and Pete.
+#List of Employees: Jerome, Sarah and Pete

 ```

 `@solution`